Information for families with children 16 years of age or older

 You can continue to receive Family Tax Benefit (FTB) for your child if they are:

-- 16 to 19 years of age and in full time secondary study leading towards a year 12 or equivalent qualification, unless they are exempt from this requirement
+- 16 to 19 years old and in full time secondary study leading towards a year 12 or equivalent qualification, unless they are exempt from this requirement

 - not receiving a payment from the Department of Veterans’ Affairs, such as Veterans’ Children Education Scheme (VCES) or Military Rehabilitation and Compensation Act Education and Training Scheme payment, and